Key Takeaways

 Ultrasonic diffusers are generally better suited for bedrooms because they provide steady, low-intensity dispersion that integrates more easily into enclosed nighttime spaces.
 High-output or heat-based models may release stronger bursts of fragrance, which can feel amplified in smaller or low-ventilation rooms.

 Noise level is just as important as scent level.
 Even subtle humming can become noticeable at night.
 A well-chosen diffuser should fade into the background — both aromatically and acoustically.
+If you're weighing up options, our guide to how much a diffuser costs walks through the price-to-performance breakdown.

-5. Diffusion as Part of a Consistent Sleep Routine
+Diffusion as Part of a Consistent Sleep Routine

 Diffusion is most effective when it becomes part of a consistent pre-sleep routine rather than a standalone sensory event.
 Many sleep routines also incorporate calming essential oils that are commonly associated with relaxation and nighttime environments.